Patient education: Care during pregnancy for women with type 1 or 2 diabetes mellitus (Beyond the Basics)

 ●During the night, glucose levels ≥60 mg/dL (3.3 mmol/L)

 Hemoglobin A1C is a blood test that represents the average blood glucose level over the previous two to three months.
-This test is usually done once per month during pregnancy.
-The goal is for the A1C to be at or near normal (6 percent or an average blood glucose of 120 mg/dL [6.7 mmol/L]) (table 1).
-However, attempting to be at or below 6 percent can cause frequent episodes of low blood glucose, so target A1C goals should be determined individually.
-(See "Patient information: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)".)
+This test may be done once per month or once per trimester during pregnancy.
+Ideally, the goal is for the A1C to be at or near normal (6 percent or an average blood glucose of 120 mg/dL [6.7 mmol/L]) (table 1).
+However, attempting to be at or below 6 percent can cause frequent episodes of low blood glucose, which should be avoided.
+The target may be relaxed to <7 percent (53 mmol/mol) if necessary to avoid low blood glucose (see "Patient education: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)").
+Elevated levels of A1C at the time of conception and in the first trimester have been linked to an increased rate of birth defects, highlighting the need for preconception glucose control.

 CARE DURING PREGNANCY

-Ideally, a woman with diabetes who is planning pregnancy should consult her healthcare provider well before she becomes pregnant.
-This provides an opportunity to make sure blood glucose levels are in optimal control, adjust medications if needed, evaluate and treat any medical complications related to diabetes (such as diabetes-related eye disease), and start folic acid supplementation (at least 400 mcg per day is recommended, starting at least one month before conception).
+Ideally, a woman with diabetes who is planning pregnancy should consult her health care provider well before she becomes pregnant.
+This provides an opportunity to make sure blood glucose levels are in optimal control, adjust medications if needed, evaluate and treat any medical complications related to diabetes (such as diabetes-related eye disease, thyroid disease, hypertension), and start folic acid supplementation (at least 400 mcg per day is recommended, starting at least one month before conception).
+Nearly all multiple vitamins contain this amount of folic acid or more.
 It is also an opportunity to discuss how pregnancy may affect diabetes and vice versa.

 Care during pregnancy is a team effort involving an obstetrician and an endocrinologist or primary care provider who oversees insulin management and medical care.
 Some family practitioners perform all of these functions.